VarunSai-DVS/data-streaming-pipeline/README.md

 ## 🌐 Project Overview

-This project demonstrates how to build a real-time clickstream data pipeline using open-source tools on AWS EC2 infrastructure with Google Colab for remote Spark processing.
+This project demonstrates how to build a real-time clickstream data pipeline using open-source tools on AWS EC2 infrastructure with local Spark processing.
 Key objectives:

-- Ingest clickstream data using Kafka
+- Ingest clickstream data using AWS Lambda
-- Process data in near real-time using Apache Spark (Google Colab)
+- Process data in real-time using Apache Spark (EC2 Local Cluster)
-- Store processed data in PostgreSQL
+- Store processed data in PostgreSQL with proper schema management
 - Monitor system performance using Prometheus and Grafana
 - Use AWS CDK (Python) for infrastructure as code